babim/docker-zimbra/README.md

 # docker-zimbra
-      mount volume to /install if you want install from /install.
+Run good in coreos without Server service monitor mount volume to /install if you want install from /install.
 SSH and run /install.sh or edit /install.sh to wget option

 # Zimbra 8.6 for docker